Mitchell – Foster – Young House: Background

 Beginning when the original 1839 land grant was issued by President Martin Van Buren, the property was an active working farm until mid-1942 when then owner George Wright Young was infirm and left the property to live with relatives in central Mississippi.
 After he vacated the house, the property was then rented for several years.
 The house subsequently was closed and remained unoccupied for over six decades.

 Over time, weather and decay caused all outbuildings, including the barn, to fall but the house remained primarily due to the integrity of the corrugated metal roof.
 The house's isolation in the woods hid and protected it from potential vandals.

 Rotting at the corners where vines and moisture encroached finally threatened to undermine the integrity of the structure and the unoccupied house was in danger of collapsing in 2005, when a plan to repair it was created.
 Those plans were abandoned when termite and other animal-caused damage was discovered.
 The house had been originally built too close to the ground, making it impossible to avoid future similar damage if the house was simply repaired without a proper higher foundation.
-Alternatively, a plan was implemented to dismantle the house it nail-by-nail and board-by-board and completely restore the house.
+Alternatively, a plan was implemented to dismantle the house nail-by-nail and board-by-board and completely restore the house.
 A newly built barn housed the methodically marked and cataloged timbers and boards, until a new, raised foundation was built.
 Then, in reverse order, the timbers and boards were reassembled and reinstalled.

 Several unanticipated and yet to be explained building techniques and materials used in the house's original construction were discovered during the restoration process.
 Additionally, a detailed review and assessment of each prior owner was performed using property and US Census records.
 Collectively, they established more clearly the phases and dates of construction.